microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_msbuild_install.md

 ### SOURCE_PATH
 The path to the root of the source tree.

-Because MSBuild uses in-source builds, the source tree will be copied into a temporary location for the build.
+Because MSBuild uses in-source builds, the source tree is copied into a temporary location for the build.
 This parameter is the base for that copy and forms the base for all XYZ_SUBPATH options.